On the centre of mass of a random walk: Introduction and main results

 \end{proposition}

 Our first main result is a \emph{local} central limit theorem.
 We assume that $X$ has a non-degenerate $d$-dimensional lattice distribution.
 Thus (see \cite[Ch.~5]{BR}) there is a unique minimal subgroup $L := H \Z^d$ of $\R^d$, where $H$ is a $d$ by $d$ matrix, such that $\Pr ( X \in \bb + L ) =1$ for some $\bb \in \R^d$, with the property that if $\Pr ( X \in \bx + L' ) = 1$ for some closed subgroup $L'$ and $\bx \in \R^d$, then $L \subseteq L'$, and with $h := | \det H | \in (0, \infty)$.
 In other words, we make the following assumption. \begin{description} \item [\namedlabel{ass:basicd2}{L}] Suppose that the minimal subgroup associated with $X$ is $L := H \Z^d$ with $h := | \det H | > 0$. \end{description} See Appendix~\ref{sec:char-fn} for background on lattice distributions.
 Equivalent conditions to~\eqref{ass:basicd2} can be formulated in terms of the characteristic function of $X$ or in terms of the maximality of $h$: see Lemma~\ref{lem:equivalent} below.
 Note that there may be many matrices $H$ for which $H \Z^d$ is equal to (unique) $L$, but for all of these $| \det H|$ is the same.
-Also note that symmetric simple random walk (SSRW) does not satisfy~\eqref{ass:basicd2} with the obvious choice $H = I$ (the identity), but does satisfy~\eqref{ass:basicd2} if $H$ has the maximal choice $h=2$: see Section~\ref{sec:examples}.
+Also note that symmetric simple random walk (SSRW) does not satisfy~\eqref{ass:basicd2} with the obvious choice $H = I$ (the identity), but does satisfy~\eqref{ass:basicd2} for an $H$ with $h=2$, the maximal $| \det H|$ for which $\Pr ( X \in \bx + H \Z^d ) =1$ for some $\bx \in \R^d$: see Section~\ref{sec:examples} and Appendix~\ref{sec:char-fn} for details.